-See a list of schools that qualify.
+See the list of qualifying schools, here.

-Priority will be given to SFAs in which at least 75 percent of the students within the qualifying school or group of qualifying schools are eligible for free or reduced-price school lunches under NSLP.
+Priority will be given to SFAs in which at least 75 percent of the students within the qualifying school or group of qualifying schools are eligible for free or reduced-price school lunches as specified by the National School Lunch Program (NSLP).